ietf-gitwg/ietf-gitwg.github.io/git.md

 master: ====[commit 1]====[commit 2]====...===[commit N]===[commit N+1]===>
 ```

 Many branches can exist in parallel.
-Ultimately, each of these branches "stem" from some commit in the "master" branch.
+Branches will often "stem" from some commit in the "master" branch.

 ```
 master: ====[commit 1]====[commit 2]====...===[commit N]===[commit N+1]===>